joinnextblock/protocol-attn/README.md

    - Target audience refinement
    - Bid strategy adjustments

-This comprehensive analytics ecosystem enables PROMOTION CREATORS to continuously improve their promotion strategy while maximizing the value received for their satoshis.
+This comprehensive analytics ecosystem enables PROMOTION Creators to continuously improve their promotion strategy while maximizing the value received for their satoshis.

 ## Technical Specifications & Documentation